This tutorial will briefly guide you through the STAMP/STPA procedures using Astah System Safety.

 You can also customize these Hint words.

-Then a list of unsafe control actions will appear.
-Select one that you were just analyzing in the Control Loop Diagram and click [OK].
+After selecting “Loss Scenario” in the “STPA Procedure” tab, a list of the previously identified unsafe control actions will appear.
+From this list, choose the specific control action you were analyzing in the Control Loop Diagram and then click [OK].

 To learn how to work with the loss scenario tables, please refer to this page.

-Then a Countermeasure Table opens in the diagram editor with a list of all the hazard causal factors you already filled in the loss scenarios and the unsafe control actions.
+When you open the Countermeasure Table in Astah System Safety, it will display in the diagram editor with a pre-populated list of all the hazard causal factors that you previously identified in the loss scenario analysis and associated with the unsafe control actions.
+This integrated approach ensures that you have a comprehensive overview of all the risk factors to address when considering and developing appropriate countermeasures.

 To learn how to work with the Countermeasure Table, please refer to the guide – Countermeasure Table.